librg/odin-enet/README.md

 Bindings are written for our ENet fork, which contains QoL patches and enhancements.
 Backward compatibility with the upstream version is not guaranteed.

-**NOTE:** This repo's is out-of-date and requires updating to the latest Odin's version.
+**NOTE:** This repo is out-of-date and requires updating to the latest Odin's version.
 However, due to my time constraint, I am not able to perform such an action.
 If you're willing to update it, I'd be happy to assist and accept any changes.

 ## Dependencies